Ekkehard-Schulze/indoor-climate-logger/README.md

   - the script _switch_RPiPico_to_USB_read_log_mode.py_, which runs on CPython, renames _boot.py_ to boot.bak on the microcontroller.
 After a subsequent reset of the microcontroller, the logged data are accessible via USB.
-	Use this, if WiFi is not available for data transfer.
+	Use this, if WiFi is not available for data retrieval.

   - the script _switch_RPiPico_to_write_log_mode.py_, which runs on CPython, renames _boot.bak_ to _boot.py_.